-Due to the outbreak of coronavirus (COVID-19), the Government of the Republic of Bulgaria has declared an emergency epidemic situation in the entire territory of the country until 31 August 2020.
-This measure follows the end of a two-month state of emergency which was adopted by the National Assembly on 13 March 2020.
+Due to the outbreak of coronavirus (COVID-19), the Government of the Republic of Bulgaria has declared an emergency epidemic situation in the entire territory of the country until 30 November 2020.

 Please note: The anti-epidemic measures are being updated permanently according to the assessment of the situation.
 Their violation could result in a monetary fine or a prison sentence.